LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 otherwise would be compiled to ensure that entity declared operators are local to the entities as required by Logtalk semantics).

+Tests that would require a portable way of specifying a source file text encoding plus a common extended text encoding (e.g. UTF-8) are currently skipped.

-Some unit tests are currently skipped.
-These tests are mainly split between two groups: tests whose result is specified as undefined in the standards (usually due to the potential of creating cyclic terms if unification without occurs check is performed when using Prolog compilers that don't support cyclic terms) and tests that would require a portable way of specifying a source file text encoding plus a common extended text encoding such as UTF-8.
+Tests that are specified as undefined in the standards due to the potential of creating cyclic terms are skipped when using a backend Prolog compiler that either doesn't support cyclic terms or whose support for cyclic terms is limited.
+Currently, these tests are only run when using SICStus Prolog, SWI-Prolog, or YAP as the backend Prolog compiler.

 Failure of unit tests doesn't necessarily mean that a backend Prolog compiler is faulty.
 Standards are not perfect and there isn't always a community